glurp/ruby-onion-omega2/README.md

 onion-gpio.rb
 =============
-use sysfs for acces to gpio.
+Use sysfs for acces to gpio.

 Duration: 3ms for writing one output line.

+Use programs like fast-gpio, oled-exp an i2c-get for other acces.

 **issues**